pybamm-team/pybamm.org/README.md

 You may append `?ref=<ref>` to the URL to fetch the content from a specific branch or a tag.

+2. There is also a special `external-pybamm-changelog-content` shortcode to avoid truncated data from the GitHub API v.s. what is served by the raw GitHub CDN URLs.
+It's currently used only for the CHANGELOG page at this time.

 2. To change how things look, edit `assets/css/overrides.css` or add any additional CSS file to the `assets/css/` directory.
 These files are loaded after the theme-specific CSS files, so they can be used to override any styles set by the theme.

 For more information, please refer to the [Hugo documentation](https://gohugo.io/documentation/) and the [Scientific Python Hugo theme guides](https://theme.scientific-python.org/shortcodes/).